- Doctors & Departments

 - Research & Innovation

 The Eating Disorders Inpatient Unit is an innovative complement to our continuum of care, specialized to meet the needs of kids and teens with eating disorders.
-The unit can accommodate seven patients in five private rooms and one semi-private room.
+The unit can accommodate six patients in private rooms.
 Patients participate in the Eating Disorders Day Treatment Program and continue to receive individual and family therapy, nutrition therapy, medical monitoring and psychiatric assessment.

 We have over 25 years of experience in helping kids with eating disorders.
 Our staff are all specialized in pediatric medical and psychiatric care and emphasize the role of the family in treatment and recovery.
 We serve kids and families from across the United States with our unique approach to parent-supported nutrition and recovery.